iisys-sns/vad/README.md

 $ vad up
 ```

-If you do not have a configuration file under `/etc/vad/config.yaml`, `vad init` will create a default configuration for you.
+If you do not have a configuration file under `/etc/vad/1-physical.yaml`, `vad init` will create a default configuration for you.
+The name `1-physical` refers to the source namespace `physical` and target namespace `1` (which is the root namespace, where normally your network interfaces reside).
-At the moment it assumes that you are using NetworkManager with systemd, in the future it may automatically find a suitable configuration for you.
+At the moment it assumes that you are using NetworkManager under systemd, in the future it might automatically find a suitable configuration for you.
 The configuration will look like this:

 ```yaml